 Luncheon meat and Spam are both meat products you can find in the canned food aisle.
 But is there a difference between the two canned types of meat?
 Let's take a look at the key differences below.

-Luncheon meat is can be made from poultry, pork, or beef (sometimes mixed), whereas spam is typically made from chopped pork shoulder and ham.
+Luncheon meat can be made from poultry, pork, or beef (sometimes mixed), whereas Spam is typically made from chopped pork shoulder and ham.
 Both canned meats are processed with preservatives such as sodium, nitrates, and animal fat.
-However, you will find that spam is typically higher in sodium and less expensive than luncheon meat.
+However, you will find that Spam is typically higher in sodium and less expensive than luncheon meat.